brko5178/brko5178.github.io/README.md

       This week I will continue working on my website github page and start focusing in on what my project will look at.

+# Week 3:
+      Last week I really decided what to do my project on.
+I would like to look at correlations between success in school and substance use particularly in the group of kids who are labeled "gifted" or "talented".
+I will also be using the ABCD Study data I have access to.

+      This week I woked on and turned in my project proposal which outlined the project, my goals, what I will personally get out of it, and measurable acheivements for the project.

+      A relatively short update this week, but I plan to start wokring on the project in the upcoming week which will have a more substantive update!